 After program acceptance, you may need to provide translations of your diploma and transcripts (just the page that shows you took a French course).

-The cost is €99 and will be paid at the same time you have your visa appointment in the U.S.
+About $116, paid at the same time of your visa appointment in the U.S.

 - Language Classes

 10 hours of language classes are required each week while on this program (excluding breaks and vacation time).
 These classes usually cost around €1,500 – €1,700 per year.
-Language schools also require a pre-registration fee of €100 – €550, depending on the school.
+Language schools may require a pre-registration fee, which can vary.